BrunoWallner/audiovis/README.md

 * selectable amount of frequencies that should be displayed (0 - 20.000)
 * automatically selecting Desktop output-audio-stream as input-stream
 * bar texturing
+* selecting sampling rate of audio-stream
++ multiple types of visualisation
 * even runs on raspberrypi 4

 ##### WiP
 * modifiable config via userinput during runtime
-* selecting sampling rate of audio-stream
+* more visualisation types
 * beat visualisation

 ## How to configure